-In FY 2020, the City had both public and private development projects along with several bond projects continue to move successfully through the site plan review process.
-Vista Lago is a 605,084 SF multi-family residential development with a combination of 113 townhome units, 120 condominium units and 168 apartment units have completed plan review and will break ground in October 2020.
-Villages at Miami Gardens Apartments is a residential development with approximately 50 multi-family rental units designed in a two-story, townhome layout will be completed in March 2021.
-The Oaks Enclave will provide roughly 420 market rate rental units along the Palmetto Expressway across several modern design towers, the project will commence January 2021 and is expected to be completed in December 2021.
-Commercial developments include a new two-story 42,842 SF FPL Customer Service Center with an adjacent one-story 1,029 SF equipment storage area and a 130,501 self-storage facility at Gardens Promenade shopping center that is presently reaching completion.
-The Dolphin Training Facility at the Hard Rock Stadium is expected to open in early 2021 and will feature an indoor and outdoor practice fields, a 125,000 SF support building with team spaces, meeting rooms, and administrative offices for coaches, trainers, and staff.
-City Bond projects include the 14,000 SF Senior Family Center, Bunche Park and new amenities to Betty T Ferguson.
-Lastly, Miami Open at the Hard Rock Stadium totaling 80,000 sq. ft. supported the FY 2020 tennis opening, as well as, future tennis opens over a 30-year deal through 2050.
+In FY 2021, the City had both public and private development projects along with several bond projects continue to move successfully through the site plan review process.
+Vista Lago is a 605,084 SF multi-family residential development with a combination of one-hundred thirteen (113) townhome units, one-hundred twenty (120) condominium units and one-hundred sixty-eight (168) apartment units which completed the plan review and broke ground in October 2020, project expected to be completed in 2023.
+The Oaks Enclave will provide roughly four-hundred twenty (420) market rate rental units along the Palmetto Expressway across several modern design towers, the project commenced in January 2021 and is expected to be completed in December 2021.
+Commercial developments include a new two (2) story 42,842 SF FPL Customer Service Center with an adjacent one-story 1,029 SF equipment storage area expected to be completed in FY 2022; a 130,501 self-storage facility at Gardens Promenade shopping center that is presently reaching completion; the 17,000 SF Baptist Health Medical Office Building, is breaking ground in FY 2022, a 47,176 SF construction project has been permitted and is underway for Chen Medical Center, construction is beginning on Chipotle a 2,479 SF and Pollo Compero a 2,349 SF eat-in restaurants with outdoor dining, an expansion project of 6,500 SF has begun for El Dorado and an expansion project of 25,000 SF in the beginning stages for Home Depot; Valvoline Facility is expected to be completed in FY 2022 that includes a new 2,141 SF building; Three (3) new communities, Walden Place I and Walden Place II a one-hundred sixty-one (161) units townhome development and Majorca Estates with fifty-one (51) single family homes is expected completed in 2023; WAWA gas station and convenience store within the Gardens Promenade Shopping Center is anticipated to be completed by the end of 2021; Village Shops at Stadium Corners for a total of 8,801 SF will house seven (7) retail storefronts that is permitted and moving forward.

+City Bond projects completed in FY 2021 include the 14,000 SF Senior Family Center, Bunche Park and new amenities to Betty T Ferguson.
+City Bond projects projected next fiscal year include Andover Open Park and Cloverleaf Park a 2,000SF, open park and parking lot.
+The Dolphin Training Facility at the Hard Rock Stadium opened in 2021 and features an indoor and outdoor practice fields, a 125,000 SF support building with team spaces, meeting rooms, and administrative offices for coaches, trainers, and staff.
+The Pomelo, a resort-inspired mid-rise complex, with two-hundred fifty-nine (259) rental units featuring clubhouse, fitness center and outdoor recreation center was completed in 2021.
+Villages at Miami Gardens Apartments is a residential development with approximately fifty (50) multi-family rental units designed in a two (2) story, townhome layout that was completed in the summer of 2021.
+Jessie Trice 15,000 SF medical center was completed in FY2021 offering community health programs and services.
+Lastly, Miami Open at the Hard Rock Stadium totaling 80,000 sq. ft. supported the FY 2020 tennis opening, as well as, future tennis opens over a thirty (30) year deal through 2050.